Volunteer with Children in Asia

 Volunteering in Asia is an opportunity for you to go to a foreign country and do volunteer care work that has the power to impact you and the people you help.
-Orphanages and care centers in Asia are filled with chances to do care work because there are children who need a wide assortment of help and care.
-You can work in a multitude of Asian countries such as Cambodia, Bangladesh, and Mongolia.
+Care centers in Asia are filled with chances to do care work because there are children who need a wide assortment of help and care.
+You can work in a multitude of Asian countries such as Cambodia, and Mongolia.

 We believe that everyone has something to offer on a Care Project.
 As long as you are interested in traveling and passionate about volunteer work, you are an ideal potential volunteer.
 Volunteer work in Asia is as diverse and multifaceted as the culture and people you will encounter.
 Volunteers are encouraged to use their interests and skills when choosing a project.

-Childcare and volunteer work with Asian orphans is extremely varied.
-You can participate in the daily running of the orphanage which includes preparing meals, cleaning, doing laundry, and general building maintenance, or more direct childcare activities which includes teaching and spending time with the orphaned children.
-This more hands-on interaction with the orphans can be as simple as reading them a story, helping them write a letter, or playing a game with them.
+Childcare and volunteer work with Asian children is extremely varied.
+You can participate in the daily running of the care center which includes preparing meals, cleaning, doing laundry, and general building maintenance, or more direct childcare activities which includes teaching and spending time with the children.
+This more hands-on interaction with the children can be as simple as reading them a story, helping them write a letter, or playing a game with them.

 Children and Adults with Special Needs and Volunteering in Asia